 Maintenance and Growing Food

 The system requires virtually no maintenance outside of the daily feeding and care of the fish.
-I’m pleased that I went with a timer to regulate the cycling of water – the plants seem to love it, and I haven’t had to fiddle with complicated siphon systems.
+I’m pleased that I went with a timer to regulate the cycling of water – the plants seem to love it, and I haven’t had to fiddle with complicated syphon systems.

 Adding plants was easy.
 I picked up some basil from my local grocery store and divided it into small plugs.
-They took easily and provided a hefty handful of fresh leaves at least once a week – definitely haven’t bought any basil since turning the system on.
+They took quickly and provided a hefty handful of fresh leaves at least once a week – definitely haven’t bought any basil since turning the system on.
 I think your best candidates and bang-for-your-buck are leafy herbs.
 They’re easy to grow in an aquaponic system and are typically super expensive at the grocery store.

 Order Details Plans and Turn Your Fish Tank Into A DIY Aquaponics System